All Products

 return "Internal error"

-3. Upload the Python program and create the UDF.
+Upload the file and register the function

-4. Call the UDF.
+Call the UDF

-select UDF_GET_URL_CHAR("http://www.taobao.com/a.htm", 1);
+SELECT UDF_GET_URL_CHAR("http://www.taobao.com/a.htm", 1);

 Use the MaxCompute client (odpscmd)

-2. Write UDF code.
+Write UDF code

 from odps.udf import annotate